Time to start your first game! Let’s go! You need good ideas for a video game. What? Don’t you know where to start? Hmm…

 Trying to design your first game can be very daunting.
 There’s no doubt about that.
 But, it’s also one of the best ways to get better at your craft.
 We support you.
-That’s why we’ve put together a list of ten approaches you can take to help generate great video game ideas.
+That’s why we’ve put together a list of ten approaches you can take to help generate great gaming ideas.

 10. Pick a Genre and Run with It